Peierls substitution and Hall motion in exotic Carroll dynamics: Conclusion

 The Galilean case is well-known, therefore we focus our attention at the Carroll case.
-Having suppressed the kinetic term from the Hamiltonian yields a substantially poorer dynamics: the equations for position and for momentum are fully decoupled.
-The position performs \emph{anomalous Hall motion} which for particular values of the parameters becomes usual Hall motion.

-The extended model allows for an additional, constant ``internal'' magnetic field represented by our parameter $\kappa_{mag}$ which is added to the external magnetic field $B$ \eqref{B*field}.
-When the non-commutativity parameter does not vanish, $\theta\neq0$ anomalous Hall motions are found even for $B=0 = \kappa_{mag}=0$, cf. \eqref{anomHallef}, see Proposition \ref{anomHallP}.
-Exotic Carroll particles then could, perhaps, play a role in understanding the anomalous Hall effect in the absence of a magnetic field \cite{Kar+}.
+Having suppressed the kinetic term from the Hamiltonian results in a substantially poorer dynamics: the equations for position and for momentum are fully decoupled and the position performs \emph{anomalous Hall motion} which, for particular values of the parameters, becomes ordinary Hall motion.
+The extended model allows for an additional, constant ``internal'' magnetic field represented by our parameter $\kappa_{mag}$ which is added to the external magnetic field $B$ \eqref{B*field} which might play a role in the anomalous Hall effect \cite{Kar+} with no external field.

 Neither the anomalous and let alone the usual Hall effect can be obtained by an ``ordinary'' [meaning unextended] Carroll particle.
-By \eqref{aCHall}, $\dot{\bx}\neq 0$ requires $\theta \neq0$.
-The constraint \eqref{thetakappa1} which, for $m\neq0$, can not be satisfied when either of the ``exotic'' parameters vanishes.

-When the exotic parameter $\theta$ is turned off, then eqn \eqref{aCHall} behaves as $ \dot{x}_i \to 0, $ confirming the general wisdom that (unextended) \emph{Carroll particles do not move}.
+By \eqref{aCHall} $\dot{\bx}\neq 0$ requires $\theta \neq0$.
+The condition \eqref{CarrHall} requires the constraint \eqref{thetakappa1} which in the massive case $m\neq0$ can not be satisfied when either of the ``exotic'' parameters vanishes.
+When the exotic parameter is turned off, $\theta \to 0$, then eqn \eqref{aCHall} behaves as $ \dot{x}_i \to 0 $ confirming the general wisdom that (unextended) \emph{Carroll particles do not move}.

 Recent interest in Carroll symmetry comes also from the study of \emph{fractons} in condensed matter physics \cite{Pretkofractons,PretkoCY,Gromov,Seiberg, DoshiG, Bidussi,JainJensen,Grosvenor:2021hkn,Surowka,MZCH}, whose restricted mobility was attributed to their \emph{conserved dipole momentum} --- generated by a ``dual'' of Carroll symmetry \eqref{Cboost} familiar from the BMS context \cite{Bagchi,BMSCarr,Bagchi22,LauraPR}.